gimlet-io/onechart/README.md

 The tests are located under `charts/onechart/test` and use the https://github.com/DataDog/helm-unittest.git Helm plugin to run the tests.

-For installation, refer to the CI workflow at `.github/workflows/build.yaml`
+For installation, refer to the CI workflow at `.github/workflows/build.yaml`.
-TODO: move it to the Makefile

 ## Release process